-2.3.3 Mammals
+2.4.3 Mammals

-Large-bodied mammals, such as moose, are considered sensitive to disturbance.
-The habitat that support these species are important to maintaining their populations, which may be in decline.
+Large-bodied mammals, such as caribou and moose, are considered sensitive to disturbance.
+Sensory disturbance from construction activity could result in a temporary loss of effective habitat and disruption of movement, as individuals will likely avoid the construction zone.
+The breeding grounds and habitat that support these species are important to maintaining their populations, which may be in decline.
 Provincial and federal regulation protects species that are considered rare or endangered and their habitat from disturbance.
+The risk of wildlife-vehicle collisions could increase due to a greater volume of traffic on roadways, increasing mortality of some mammal species, particularly larger ones such as white-tailed deer and moose.
+The right-of-way and access trails could facilitate movement and increase hunting efficiency for gray wolves and for other predators.

-2.4 AGRICULTURE
+2.5 Agriculture

-2.4.1 Agricultural Biosecurity
+2.5.1 Agricultural Biosecurity